-Archives Specialist Marcia Kolko reports that descriptions for nine small series of video recordings from Record Group 370, National Oceanographic and Atmospheric Administration (NOAA) have recently been uploaded to our online catalog, the Archival Research Catalog, ARC.
+Archives Specialist Marcia Kolko reports that descriptions for nine small series of video recordings from Record Group 370, National Oceanographic and Atmospheric Administration (NOAA) have recently been uploaded to the National Archives Catalog

 The series document a range of NOAA surveys and projects, including documentation of an emergency response drill in the Florida Keys National Marine Sanctuary, images of the shipwreck site of the USS Monitor, documentation of NOAA research expeditions and missions to the Lost City Hydrothermal Fields in the Atlantic Ocean, and NOAA research expeditions to the northwestern Hawaiian Islands and the Channel Island National Marine Sanctuary.

 Footage also includes camera originals used in the making of two NOAA-produced documentaries.
 “The Surveyors: Charting America’s Course”, which commemorates the 200th anniversary in 2007 of NOAA and its predecessor agencies, and “People of the Seal”, a documentary about the history, legacy of the Unangan native people of Alaska’s Pribilof and Aleutian Islands, the relationship between the Unangan and the northern fur seal, and of NOAA’s restoration and environmental remediation efforts on the islands.